raheemmian/ciena-challenge/Readme.txt

 Welcome to my challenge, I completed the challenge plus the first 4 bonus points using Pythons Django framework.

-Please make sure you have the latest python version installed, I created this using Python 3.9.5.
+Please make sure to have the latest python version installed, I used Python 3.9.5.

 Pull the code, or download the zip.